deco-sites/starting/docs/composable-apis/gtm/en.md

 ## Integrating GTM in deco.cx

+---
+todo todo tod: update with the pt version
+---

 If you created a site on deco.cx based on our [ecommerce starter](https://fashion.deco.site/), it **already has all the code needed to integrate with GTM**.
 However, it is necessary to configure the global